-Allen was the representative for Illinois’s 14th congressional district and was a Republican.
+Allen was the representative for Illinois’s 14th congressional district as a Republican.
 He served from 1931 to 1933.

 He was previously the representative for Illinois’s 14th congressional district as a Republican from 1927 to 1931; and the representative for Illinois’s 14th congressional district as a Republican from 1925 to 1927.